-Speaking to financial analysts about the company's quarterly results, Erickson said Gasco "will benefit significantly" from the Rockies Express West (Rex West) pipeline, which received a positive draft environmental impact statement by the Federal Energy Regulatory Commission last week (see Daily GPI, Nov.
+Speaking to financial analysts about the company’s quarterly results, Erickson said Gasco “will benefit significantly” from the Rockies Express West (Rex West) pipeline, which received a positive draft environmental impact statement by the Federal Energy Regulatory Commission earlier this month (see NGI, Nov.
 6).
-Rex West is sponsored by Kinder Morgan, Sempra and ConocoPhillips.
+Rex West is sponsored by Kinder Morgan, Sempra Energy and ConocoPhillips.

 Rex West will transport gas from the Cheyenne Hub in north-central Colorado to its terminus at the Panhandle Eastern Pipe Line interconnect in Audrain County, MO.
 It will include powering up the formerly named Entrega pipeline, which currently extends from the Piceance Basin to the Wamsutter Hub in Wyoming and to the Cheyenne Hub.